 Figure 5.4.2.2.2-1: Procedure for USS Change Policy Creation

-1. In order to request the creation of a USS Change Policy, the UASS shall send an HTTP POST request to the UAE Server targeting the "USS Change Policies" resource, with the request body including the USSChangePolReq data structure.
+1. In order to request the creation of a USS Change Policy, the service consumer shall send an HTTP POST request to the UAE Server targeting the "USS Change Policies" resource, with the request body including the USSChangePolReq data structure.

 2a.
 Upon success, the UAE Server shall respond with an HTTP "201 Created" status code with the response body containing a representation of the created "Individual USS Change Policy" resource and potentially additional information within the USSChangePolResp data structure.